raspberrypi/documentation/hardware/raspberrypi/dpi/README.md

 ## Disable other GPIO peripherals

-NOTE that all other peripheral overlays that use conflicting GPIO pins must be disabled.
-In config.txt, take care to comment out or invert any dtparams that enable I2C, SPI:
+Note that all other peripheral overlays that use conflicting GPIO pins must be disabled.
+In config.txt, take care to comment out or invert any dtparams that enable I2C or SPI:

 ```
 dtparam=i2c_arm=off